DaisukeBekki/lightblue/README.md

 #!shell
 git clone git@bitbucket.org:DaisukeBekki/lightblue.git
 ```
-Then the directory *lightblue* (we will call this directory as <lightblue> in the following) will be created under the directory in which you did the above.
+This operation will create the directory *lightblue* (we will call this directory as <lightblue> in the following document) under the directory in which you did the above.

 ### Configuration
-The following command checks dependencies.
+Move to <lightblue> and check the dependencies by the following command.
 ```
 #!shell
 cabal configure
 ```
-If

 ### Build
+Then build *lightblue* in <lightblue>.
 ```
 #!shell
 cabal build
 ```

 ### Generating the Document
+The HTML document is created by the following command.
 ```
 #!shell
 cabal haddock